-When you enter the holding area, you will have to choose between the three levels of the theater: Orchestra, Mezzanine, and Balcony.
+When you enter the holding area, you will have to choose between the three levels of the theater: Orchestra, Mezzanine, and Balcony, although not every section will be open every day.
 Most people seem to think Orchestra is the best, but I’m here to tell you that we almost always pick the Mezzanine.
 Here’s why.

 Why Mezzanine Is Best

 The visual effects of this show play out in part using projections on the large curtains lining the sides of the theater.
 If you are in the Orchestra, you won’t have the wonderful overview of those effects and will have to turn your head to view them.
 Also, this show is very vertical in some of its scenes, where the actors rise above the stage level.
 Mezzanine puts you right at the perfect level to enjoy these scenes.
 Plus, you can usually walk up at showtime and still get a great seat in the Mezzanine, especially if you cross behind the sound booth in the middle of the section and find seats on the other side.
 Word of caution: don’t go down the aisle too far or the rail will obstruct your view.

 Okay, I said Mezzanine is best almost always.
 If you get in line in time to be one of the first to enter the theater when they start letting sections in, by all means, go for Orchestra.
 This means lining up an hour before showtime on a busy day or time, or 30-45 minutes ahead on lighter days.

 Guests with Mobility Issues